mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

     - Administrator: A user who manages the learning platform and content management platform, the related users and courses.
     - User Management Tools: tools for managing user accounts and permissions.
     - Analytics Dashboard: interface for viewing course and user statistics
-- Marketing Website: This is the website/application that will contain all information related to all courses, pricing, and other details necessary to guide users into using the learning platform and purchasing courses.
+- Marketing Website: This is the website/application that will contain all information related to all courses, pricing, and other details necessary to guide student into using the learning platform and purchasing courses.
-    - Guest: A guest is a visitor to the marketing website who is a potential future user or content creator.
+    - Guest: A guest is a visitor to the marketing website who is a potential future student or content creator.
 - Technical Terms
     - API: Application Programming Interface, used for integrating external services or data
     - Database: the system used to store course content, user data, and progress information
 - Terms we are **not** using:
-    - Lesson: instead we need to specifically refer to section content, section exercises, or chapter recaps
+    - none that I can think of at this time

 ### Overall System Functionality summary